Tire Sidewall Damage: How Much Damage Is Too Much?

 Many tires have some kind of cut, gash, or tear in the sidewall.
 Numerous of these aren’t deep enough to be of any concern.
 They’re just superficial lacerations.

-If a mechanic checks your tire, they will tell you if there’s no issues and you can continue.
-It’s essential to go to a nearby shop that you have confidence in.
+If a mechanic checks your tire, they will tell you if there’s no problems and you can continue.
+It’s crucial to go to a nearby shop that you have confidence in.
 A few may attempt to persuade you to buy new tires.

 Sometimes, the cut/gash/tear could slice deeply into the tire sidewall.
 The tire is no longer good if this laceration reaches or passes the metal wires.